axiom-org/axiom/testnet/README.md

 I chose PostgreSQL 11, and edited the resources to be the minimum, 1 shared cpu, 0.6 GB memory, 10 GB SSD storage.
 It isn't obvious that the "cores" slider goes even lower than the "1 core" default.

 Go to the management UI for your database, from https://console.cloud.google.com/sql/instances .
 Go to Databases, Create a database, and name it "prod".
+You can drop and recreate the "prod" database from this UI later, if for some reason the content has become corrupted.
+It can catch back up from other servers.

 You need a "service account" for your databases.
 If you have multiple miners, this can be shared across them.
 Create one at https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts